fpvandoorn/hanabi-scratchpad/characters.md

 * Players do not have to respect finesses that other (not-too-occupied) players can give as well.
 * Treat all clues given by Quacker as loaded play clues
 ### Vulnerable
-* Color saves are on for 5s, but not for 2s(?).
+* Color saves are on for 5s, but not for 2s.
 However, they are play clues when it is loaded or occupied (but beware: two color clues in a row could be two color saves on 5s).
-* Very early clues, when many other clues are available, can
+* Very early clues color clues on chop, when many other clues are available, are not save clues.
 <!-- ### Color-Blind -->
 ### Follower
 * Can be finessed on cards which are not yet playable??
 ### Impulsive
-* All clues on slot 1 are (of course) focus inversion / forward finesses.
+* All clues on slot 1 are (of course) forward finesses / focus inversion.
+* 5s on chop can be saved with color if slot 1 has the same rank.
+Non-critical 2s cannot be saved with color.
+  However, they are play clues when it is loaded or occupied.
+* Very early clues color clues on chop, when many other clues are available, are not save clues.

 <!-- ### Indolent -->
 ### Hesitant
 * Slot 2 is their finesse position.